Lower bound of Schr{\"o}dinger operators on Riemannian manifolds: Relative Faber-Krahn inequality and estimates on the heat kernel and the Riesz and Bessels potentials

 \subsection{Faber-Krahn and doubling}

 The results from this subsection are due to A.A.
 Grigor'yan \cite{Grigoryan94, Grigor'yanBook09}, or are slight adaptation of his results to the R-doubling case.

 \begin{theorem}\cite{Grigor'yanBook09} Let $(M,g,\mu)$ be a weighted manifold, and let $\set*{B(x_i, r_i)}_{i\in I}$ be a family of relatively comapct balls in M, where $I$ is an arbitrary index set.
-Assume that, for any $i\in I$, the Faber-Krahn inequality holds :
+Assume that, for any $i\in I$, $U \subset B(x_i,r_i)$, there is a constant $a_i > 0$ such that the following Faber-Krahn inequality holds: